Tatiana Gonchar

 • A separate exit to the relaxation area

-• A private pool area hidden from outsiders
+• A private pool area hidden from prying eyes

 • A convenient driveway to the garage